The Dakota: Other features

 The Dakota's basement contained a laundry, storerooms, a kitchen, and the mechanical plant.
 The main section of the basement is directly under the courtyard and has an asphaltum floor.
 On one side of the basement were heated and illuminated storerooms in which tenants could store items for free.
 There was also a wine cellar, which was empty by the 1960s.
 The quarters of the house staff were in the basement and included bedrooms; bathrooms and dining rooms for men and women; and a smoking room and reading room for men.
 Residents could also order food from the basement kitchen to be delivered to their rooms.
 After World War II, the kitchen was closed and became a studio apartment for Giora Novak.

-The building also had common spaces shared by all residents, including a dining room and a ballroom.
+The building had several common areas for residents, including a dining room and a ballroom.
 The first floor contained the building's main dining room, as well as a smaller private dining room and a reception room.
 The floors were made of inlaid tiles of marble, while the walls had English oak wainscoting, above which were bronze bas-reliefs.
 The ceiling was also made of carved English oak.
 On one side of the dining room was a fireplace with a Scotch brownstone mantel, giving the room the quality of an "old English baronial hall".
 The original plans had called for the dining area to be accessible to the general public, but the plans were modified before the building opened, and the dining room only served residents.
-The Dakota also had a ladies' reception room with an artwork by the Misses Greatorex.
+The Dakota also had a ladies' reception room with an artwork.
 There was a florist, a messengers' office, and a telegraph office for residents.

-In addition to the Dakota's in-house staff, each tenant could employ up to five of their own servants on site.
+The Dakota's in-house staff included a house manager, doormen, chambermaids, janitors, hall servants, and repairmen.
+In addition to the Dakota's in-house staff, each tenant could employ up to five of their own servants on site, though residents typically had up to three servants.
+Other staff, such as laundry workers, manicurists, and hairdressers, did not live in the building.
 Servants employed by the residents, as well as visiting servants, occupied the eighth and ninth floors.
 The upper-story servants' quarters contained dormitories, bathrooms, laundry rooms, and dryer rooms.
 The servants' quarters had been converted into apartments by the 1950s.
 Beside servants' quarters, there was a playroom and a gymnasium on the roof, which was labeled as the "tenth story".